Relativistic reflection within an extended hot plasma geometry: Discussion and conclusions

 \subsection{Parameter correlations}

 The analysis of real source data requires us to understand potential correlations between parameters of the model, since they could influence the interpretation of the results.
-We do so by using again the example of the \xmm and \nustar observation of \esosource discussed in Sect.~\ref{sec:results_data}.
-Specifically, we study the parameter space through probability distributions of the parameters obtained from Markov Chain Monte Carlo (MCMC) sampling \citep{foreman-mackey2013}.
-We use 10 walkers for 40000 steps and remove 5000 first steps as a ``burn-in'' phase.
-In total we have 350000 parameter combinations.
+We did so by again using the example of the \xmm and \nustar observation of \esosource discussed in Sect.~\ref{sec:results_data}.
+Specifically, we study the parameter space through probability distributions of the parameters obtained from Markov chain Monte Carlo (MCMC) sampling \citep{foreman-mackey2013}.
+We used ten walkers for 40000 steps and remove 5000 first steps as a ``burn-in'' phase.
+In total, we used 350000 parameter combinations.
 Figure~\ref{fig:MCMC_ESO033} shows the result of MCMC runs\footnote{For all MCMC runs, we set the environment variable $\texttt{RELXILL\_RENORMALIZE}=1$, available since \relxill v2.4, which redefines the normalization of the total flux to have the same value at 3\,keV at each model evaluation.
 This approach removes the degeneracy of normalization with other parameters (such as the height) and helps the MCMC to converge faster. } for \modelextfreeboost.
 Generally, the MCMC results agree well with the best fit values presented in Table~\ref{table:parameters_uncertainties_ext}.

 The MCMC runs reveal a strong anti-correlation of the inferred iron abundance, \feabund, and the photon index, $\Gamma$, and degree of ionization, \logxi.
-These correlations are not unexpected, and similar to the well-known correlation between $\Gamma$ and the foreground absorption column, $\NH$: Since the reflection spectrum increases towards higher energies, a softer spectral shape, that is, increasing $\Gamma$, can be compensated by the contribution of the reflection continuum at lower energies.
+These correlations are not unexpected, and similar to the well-known correlation between $\Gamma$ and the foreground absorption column, $\NH$.
+Specifically, since the reflection spectrum increases towards higher energies, a softer spectral shape (i.e., with increasing $\Gamma$) can be compensated for by the contribution of the reflection continuum at lower energies.
 This can be done by increasing $\feabund$, since this changes the contribution of the reflection spectrum at lower energies, especially in combination with the change in $\log\xi$.
-In addition, a higher disk density, and therefore a lower ionization, also increases the reflected flux at low energies, such that the overall spectral shape appears softer.
+In addition, a higher disk density (and therefore a lower ionization) also increases the reflected flux at low energies, such that the overall spectral shape appears softer.
 A similar anti-correlation was found by \citet{tomsick2018}.